sdew021/DBMS/README.md

 # DBMS
-DBMS programs
-codes pertaining to the DBMS lab
+DBMS programs and codes pertaining to the DBMS lab